-As of March 31, 2023, the risk committee of the Board (the "Risk Committee") was comprised of Messrs.
+As of March 31, 2024, the risk committee of the Board (the "Risk Committee") was comprised of Messrs.
 Hedges (chair of the Risk Committee), Gallagher and Taylor, all of whom are independent within the meaning of NI 52-110, and are charged with overseeing the risk infrastructure and investments of Trisura.
 The Risk Committee meets on a quarterly basis to review the Company's financial risk management procedures, capital levels and portfolio investment plan and strategies.
-The Risk Committee is responsible for reviewing and approving management's recommended portfolio financial goals and requirements, including asset allocation, risk tolerance, investment time horizon, capital adequacy and compliance with both the Company's Investment Policy Guidelines and Responsible Investment Policy.
+The Risk Committee is responsible for (i) monitoring financial and non-financial risk exposures and the steps taken to monitor and control such risk exposures; (ii) annually reviewing the guidelines which apply to the Company's treasury and risk management activities and overseeing the Company's overall risk management activities; and (iii) reviewing and approving management's recommended investment portfolio financial goals and requirements, including asset allocation, risk tolerance, investment time horizon, capital adequacy and compliance with both the Company's Investment Policy Guidelines and Responsible Investment Policy.
 The Risk Committee provides oversight of cybersecurity risks, including the review and approval of the Company's Cyber Security Incidence Response Policy on an annual basis.
 In addition, the Risk Committee has oversight of the internal investment function of the Company and is responsible for, among other things, selecting and reviewing the Chief Risk Officer and Chief Investment Officer of Trisura.
-The Risk Committee meet four times during 2022.
+The Risk Committee met four times during 2023.